Shreyasswamy9/FruitstandNY/website-real/BACKEND_README.md

-# FruitstandNY E-commerce Backend
+# FRUITSTANDNY E-commerce Backend

 ## Overview

-This is a comprehensive backend implementation for the FruitstandNY e-commerce application built with Next.js, MongoDB, and NextAuth.js.
+This is a comprehensive backend implementation for the FRUITSTANDNY e-commerce application built with Next.js, MongoDB, and NextAuth.js.

 ## Features